ThePowerOfSwift/SpeechRecognitionApp/README.md

 ## Enabling Offline Speech Recognition in Android

-* **For offline recognition you need to download the offline voice .
+* **For offline recognition you need to download the offline language files .
 It can done in  following steps in your system settings under Language & Input:**

     - **Find "Google Voice Typing", make sure it's enabled**